 Background

-Due to culmination of events, Thor now suffers with Post-traumatic stress disorder (PTSD), Survivors Guilt, Alcohol Addiction and Clinical Depression.
+Due to a culmination of events, Thor now suffers from Post-traumatic stress disorder (PTSD), Survivors Guilt, Alcohol Addiction and Clinical Depression.

 Events take their toll